abduazizR/uic-ece-thesis-template/README.md

-# PhD Thesis: UIC ECE template
+# PhD Thesis: UIC ECE Template
 ## Author's Name
 #### Doctor of Philosophy in Electrical Engineering
 #### University of Illinois at Chicago